Mulleins

 Caucasian Mullein Verbascum pyramidatum

 Introduced from Eastern Europe and generally rare, with a small population established in grassy places in the Newmarket area in West Suffolk and East Cambridgeshire.
 Flowers June to August.
 A relatively small species, to a little over a metre in height and with a much-branched, rather open flower spike.
-Flowers relatively small and narrow-petalled; stamens with pale purple hairs.
+Flowers relatively small and narrow-petalled, carried singly at the nodes; stamens with pale purple hairs.
 Leaves downy but much less so than other mulleins and consequently appearing greener.
 Leaves with coursely-toothed and wavy margins.

 Caucasian Mullein Caucasian Mullein Caucasian Mullein Caucasian Mullein